 Isvara pranidhana (surrender and devotion to one's higher power)

-It’s a wonderful experience to pick one niyama on a weekly basis and put it into action.
+To get practical and apply this to your life, pick one niyama on a weekly basis and put it into action.
 For example, spend a week practicing contentment with your life, or even better, choose gratitude.
-Or get a book about yoga philosophy and read a chapter in bed every night.
+Get a book about yoga philosophy and read one chapter in bed every night.
 Cleanliness is another great one.
 Clear out that closet, desk or garage.
 Clear your mind of outdated and limiting beliefs that don’t serve you anymore.

-Asana is our physical yoga practice, and this is the limb that most of us in the west identify as yoga.
+Asana is our physical yoga practice, and this is the limb that most of us in the West identify as yoga.
 In the yogic view, the body is a temple of spirit, the care of which is an important stage of our spiritual growth.
-It's through asana that we dissolve tensions, build strength, eliminate toxins, and increase circulation.
+It's through asana that we dissolve tension, build strength, eliminate toxins, and increase circulation.

 But more importantly, through the practice of asanas, we develop the habit of discipline and the ability to concentrate, both of which are necessary for meditation.

-Maybe consider giving yourself a little asana challenge and get on that mat at least 3 times per week for self-practice, even if it's just for 20 minutes.
-Trust me you'll feel amazing!
+Maybe consider giving yourself a little asana challenge and get on that mat at least three times per week for self-practice, even if it's just for 20 minutes.
+Trust me you'll feel amazing, both physically and mentally.

 Pranayama is broadly translated as breath control, and it consists of techniques designed to gain mastery over the respiratory process while recognizing the connection between your breath, your mind, and your emotions.
 The term is derived from the Sanskrit word prana (life force) and ayama (extension, restraint, control).

-You can practice pranayama as an isolated technique (by performing a number of breathing techniques on your meditation cushion), or integrate it into your physical asana practice by activating your ujjayi breath.
-I highly recommend doing a workshop on pranayama, it’s transformative.
+You can practice pranayama as an isolated technique (by performing a number of breathing techniques), or integrate it into your physical yoga practice by activating your ujjayi breath.

 Prana is the life force that rejuvenates body, mind and spirit.
 Through pranayama the monkey mind gets quiet, so that the body can find its natural state of healing.

-These first four stages of Patanjali's ashtanga yoga concentrate on refining our personalities, gaining mastery over the body, and developing an energetic awareness of ourselves, all of which prepares us for the second half of this journey, which deals with the senses, the mind, and attaining a higher state of consciousness.
+These first four stages of Patanjali's Ashtanga Yoga concentrate on refining our personalities, gaining mastery over the body, and developing an energetic awareness of ourselves.
+They prepare us for the second half of this journey, which deals with the senses, the mind, and attaining a higher state of consciousness.
+Yes please!

-The practice of pratyahara provides you with an opportunity to step back and take a look at yourself.
+Consequently, the practice of pratyahara provides you with an opportunity to step back, take an honest look at yourself, and explore the inner domain of your mind.
 This withdrawal allows you to objectively observe your cravings and habits that could be detrimental to your health, and which may interfere with your inner growth.